espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/wsl.rst

 .. note::
   this command needs to be used only one time,unless the computer has restarted. **1-1** is the device's bus id ``<BUSID>`` I would like to bind.

-3. after binding, please attach the specified device to WSL with this command in the Powershell command prompt.
+5. After binding, please attach the specified device to WSL with this command in the Powershell command prompt.

 .. code-block::

   usbipd attach --wsl --busid <BUSID>

-4. At last, let us check if it works well on both side and type this command on WSL side.
+6. At last, let us check if it works well on both side and type this command on WSL side.

 .. code-block::